 Persuasion is one of the many artistic writing styles that students are introduced to.
 There are three main components that make up persuasion; ethos, which is appealing to the ethical or moral side of the audience, logos, which appeals to the logical side, and pathos, which appeals to the emotional side of the audience.
 An effective persuasive essay combines all of these in just the right combination to form the perfect persuasion.
-If one were tasked with writing a persuasive essay on gun control, they would want to find a balance of appeals that convinces the audience that the side chosen by the writer is the correct opinion.
+If one were tasked with writing a persuasive essay online on gun control, they would want to find a balance of appeals that convinces the audience that the side chosen by the writer is the correct opinion.

 How can these appeals be incorporated into the paper?